 Born and raised in South Korea, I finished high school at the Hankuk Academy of Foreign Studies with the Global Leader Certificate.
 I then moved to Austin, TX to attend the University of Texas at Austin (UT), where I received my B.S. in General Geology with Special Honors in Geological Sciences and B.A. in Music.
 During my time at UT, I gained valuable research experience in a paleogeochemistry lab, learning the basics of wet chemistry and soil sample processing.

 I then started my doctoral studies with Dr. Holly Michael at the University of Delaware.
 Leveraging my experience with geochemistry, I led projects to understand the spatiotemporal dynamics of beach reactions controlled by the mixing between fresh groundwater and saline seawater.
-I led several field campaigns, laboratory experiments, and modeling studies.
-You can view the details of my projects here and the resulting publications here.
+I led several field campaigns and laboratory experiments, and even numerically modeled, for the first time, particulate carbon contributions to beach water quality.
+You can view the details of my projects here, the resulting publications here, and my nifty model here.

-As of September 2019, I have taken a position at the Jet Propulsion Laboratory as a NASA Postdoctoral Fellow.
+As of September 2019, I have taken a position at the Jet Propulsion Laboratory as a Postdoctoral Fellow.
 Expanding upon my groundwater modeling expertise, I have ventured into the world of remote sensing.
 I am currently focusing on comparing groundwater storage measurements from GRACE (and GRACE-FO), InSAR-measured subsidence, and numerically-modeled groundwater depletion / subsidence in the Central Valley of California.
+My most recent work showed that satellite data are sufficient to complement, or act in lieu of, in-situ data for data-poor regions at sub-basin scales.
+This work can be found here.